For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 If you'd first like to dip your toe into the markets, read our guide on how to start trading and check out Andrew Hallam's fantastic book The Millionaire Teacher.

-If you can't spare the cash, or are already in debt, it's not the right time to invest.
-Having said that, starting to invest what you can early in your life can put you in a good financial position later down the line.
+If you can't spare the cash or are already in debt, it's not the right time to invest.
+Having said that, investing whatever you can early in your life can put you in a good financial position later down the line.

 The bell's ringing, so that's all for today...